paulhibbitts/grav-plugin-git-page-link/README.md

 | Link Icon | Pencil | Icon shown beside the link label: Pencil, Document, Git branch, Folder, Custom SVG, or None |
 | Custom SVG | _(empty)_ | Full `<svg>` element or inner path content; used only when Link Icon is set to Custom SVG |
 | Show on Page Types | _(empty)_ | Restrict the link to specific page templates; leave empty to show on all pages |

+> **Note:** On GitHub, the edit mode URL redirects unauthenticated visitors to a fork-and-propose-changes flow — ideal for open authoring.
+On GitLab, Codeberg, Gitea, and Forgejo, edit URLs redirect unauthenticated users to a login page; use **View page** mode for publicly accessible links on those platforms.

 ## Credits